moq-wg/moq-transport/draft-lcurley-warp.md

 # Data Model - MediaSessions, MediaStream, MediaGroups and MediaObjects {#data-model}

->Note: This section expands on the currently specified model  by adding further elements that are relay friendly and defining generic terminology that is applicable across multiple application domains envisioned by the MoQ Working Group.
+>Note: This section auguments the currently specified model by
+- adding terminology that can be generically applicable across multiple MOQ application domains
+- Clarifying the relationships between the entities of the data model
+- Definining object grouping that enables variety of use-cases (low latency publish and retrieval, allowing for alternate forms of grouping (slices, tiles in a VR application) and so on
+- Allow Relays to operate on data model independent of application logic

+>Note: Once the data model concepts are discussed, the PR will apply the decisions to the
+       rest of the document as appropriate

 This section defines a data model that expresses the relationship between various WARP resources for realizing the client (publishers and subscribers) and relay functionality